 Of course, Hamburg’s close proximity to water has meant that the fresh seafood here is on another level.
 The legendary St. Pauli Fischmarkt has been a hub of market trading activity since 1703.
 Open on Sunday mornings, locals and tourists alike converge to enjoy a breakfast of fresh fish sandwiches while perusing the fish, fruits, flowers, clothing, and souvenirs on offer.

 While the waterways hold their own appeal, no trip to Hamburg would be complete without a visit to the stunning botanical gardens of Planten un Blomen.
 Featuring a tropical greenhouse and the largest Japanese garden in all of Europe, this freely accessible recreation area is used by the public for picnics and barbecues on sunny days.
-If you visit during the summer months, you could even catch the water light shows, which take place at 10 p.m. every day from May through September.
+If you visit during the summer months, you could even catch the, which take place at 10 p.m. every day from May through September.
 Bring your blanket and a bottle of wine and soak up in a romantic weekend escapade in Hamburg.

 While there is already so much to see and do, to really make the most of your time in Hamburg, it is always worth coinciding your weekend in Hamburg with one of the huge events that take place in the city.
 The Hamburg Film Festival usually takes place at the beginning of October, screening over 140 feature and documentary films and attracting international stars such as Clint Eastwood, Jodie Foster, and Ewan McGregor.
-Professional players and fans alike are also headed to the city for the PokerStars Festival in November, while others will spend Oktoberfest in Hamburg rather than its southern Bavarian counterparts due to the distinctive atmosphere and great music on offer.
+Professional players and fans alike are also headed to the city for the PokerStars Festival, while others will spend Oktoberfest in Hamburg rather than its southern Bavarian counterparts due to the distinctive atmosphere and great music on offer.
 For a real taste of tradition and Hanseatic heritage, though, you would be hard pushed to beat the Christmas markets.
 Filled with hand-crafted gifts, carousels, parades, and Christmas magic, even Scrooge would find it difficult to not enjoy himself!